 Benthic foraminifers indicate paleodepths that gradually range from abyssal in the most recent part of the sequence to lower bathyal in the Oligocene and Eocene.
-In some intervals (e.g., ~205.6 m), their assemblages contain a mixture of deep-water and relatively shallow-water taxa with different preservation states.
-A palynological reconnaissance study carried out on 10 core catcher samples throughout the sedimentary sequence showed that deposits at Site U1507 are effectively barren of palynomorphs.
-Ostracods are rare to common between 6.2 and 279.7 m in Hole U1507A and absent in Hole U1507B, except for one sample.
+In some intervals (e.g., ~205.6 m), their assemblages contain a mixture of deepwater and relatively shallow-water taxa with different preservation states.
+A palynological reconnaissance study, carried out on 10 core catcher samples throughout the sedimentary sequence, showed that deposits at Site U1507 are effectively barren of palynomorphs.
+Ostracods were rare to common between 6.2 and 279.7 m in Hole U1507A and absent in Hole U1507B, except for one sample.

-The quality of paleomagnetic measurements on section halves from Holes U1507A and U1507B varies for different lithostratigraphic units.
-In Hole U1507A, the natural remanent magnetization (NRM) intensity is in the range of $10^{-2}$ A/m and increases from 234 m downhole by about one order of magnitude.
+Paleomagnetic measurements on section halves from Holes U1507A and U1507B show variable quality for different lithostratigraphic units.
+In Hole U1507A, the natural remanent magnetization (NRM) intensity is in the range of 10^{-2} A/m and increases from 234 m downhole by about one order of magnitude.
 NRM inclination is mostly positive, likely the effect of a present-day geomagnetic overprint.
 After AF demagnetization cleaning at 20 mT, the interval from 0 to 54.1 m is characterized by dominantly normal polarity with some intervals of reversed polarity.
-Between 53.7 and 215.6 m, some swings between positive and negative inclination without a clear bimodal clustering were observed, and from 216 m downhole inclinations are less stable.
-This instability may reflect some combination of drilling-related deformation, depositional processes, and weak magnetization.
-The average inclination for Hole U1507A is around $-20^\circ$ , and no reliable shipboard magnetostratigraphy could be obtained for this hole.
+Between 53.7 and 215.6 m, some swings between positive and negative inclination are observed, without a clear bimodal clustering, and from 216 m down-hole inclinations are less stable.
+This may reflect some combination of drilling-related deformation, depositional processes, and weak magnetization.
+The average inclination for Hole U1507A is around -20° , and no reliable shipboard magnetostratigraphy can be obtained for this hole.

-High-quality paleomagnetic data were obtained on sediments from Hole U1507B, including a well-defined series of normal and reversed polarity intervals in lithostratigraphic Unit I. Inclination values for Unit I after 20 mT AF demagnetization are clustered in two clear peaks around $-40^\circ$ and $45^\circ$ .
+High-quality paleomagnetic data were obtained on sediments from Hole U1507B, with a well-defined series of normal and reversed polarity intervals in lithostratigraphic Unit I. Inclination values for Unit I after 20 mT AF demagnetization have two clear peaks clustered around -40° and 45° .
 The overall high-quality paleomagnetic data from Hole U1507B can be attributed to the high NRM intensity and good recovery of lithified sediment cores.
 Integration with biostratigraphic results shows that the interval between 433.3 and 682.9 m contains most polarity chronos from Chron C6Br in the early Miocene through Chron C16n in the late Eocene.

-Lithostratigraphic Unit II sediments generally show scattered inclination values without recognizable bimodal distribution.
+Sediments from lithostratigraphic Unit II generally show scattered inclination values without recognizable bimodal distribution.
 Two inclination changes at 759.3 and 834.0 m are tentatively correlated with the bases of Chrons C17n and C18n, respectively.

 Anisotropy of magnetic susceptibility (AMS) was measured on 123 discrete samples from Site U1507, which were collected in the most undisturbed intervals and often on top of turbidite layers.
 The soft and magnetically weak sediments from Hole U1507A did not yield well-defined orientations of the AMS tensor.
-Cube samples from lithified sediment, however, show a clear oblate magnetic fabric in which the minimum axis of the AMS ellipsoid is statistically oriented perpendicular to the bedding.
+Cube samples from lithified sediment, however, show a clear oblate magnetic fabric, where the minimum axis of the AMS ellipsoid is statistically oriented perpendicular to the bedding.

-Cores recovered from Holes U1507A and U1507B were analyzed with the full suite of physical properties measurements.
-Downhole temperature measurements were made in Hole U1507A, and wireline logging was completed using a modified triple combo tool string in Hole U1507B.
+Cores recovered from Holes U1507A and U1507B were analyzed with the full suite of physical property measurements.
+Down-hole temperature measurements were made in Hole U1507A, and wireline logging was completed using a modified triple combo tool string in Hole U1507B.